SCUBA Travel

 Dive Sites of Italy

-See also the dive sites of Sardinia and the dive sites of Ustica.
+See also the dive sites of Sardinia, the dive sites of Ustica and reviews of dive centres in Italy.

 "Located between Procida and Ischia, this reef is of significant biological interest due to the biodiversity to be found here.
 The peak lies at 8 m, which is where the dive begins.
 Of particular note is a submerged natural archway through which the sun's rays penetrate creating fantastic lighting effects.
 The typical current at the site supports the rich variety of flora and fauna.
 Underwater photography is strongly recommended at this location."